nicolasgomez1/LastChaos-Control-Panel/README.md

 # Warning
 * Execution arguments for Nksp.exe are 'fkzktlfgod!', probably not compatible with EP2 and below Versions.
+* Function Tool Server Replacer are bugged at the moment.

 # Pics
 ![controlpanel](https://user-images.githubusercontent.com/5092697/137599798-c59b8695-db6b-42ac-bca8-5eea8832e827.png)<br/>